Patella Fracture: Symptoms and Diagnosis

 Accurate diagnosis of a patella fracture is essential for planning effective treatment.
 Physicians employ a combination of clinical evaluation and imaging techniques to assess the injury.

 • X-rays: These are the primary imaging modality used to visualize the fracture, determine its type, and evaluate the extent of displacement.
-They provide a clear image of the bone structure and any misalignment.

 • CT Scans: For complex fractures, CT scans offer a more detailed view, allowing for precise assessment of comminution and involvement of surrounding structures.
-This information is crucial for surgical planning and prognosis.

-Treatment and Rehabilitation of Patella Fractures
+Treatment of Patella Fractures

 Non-Surgical Treatment

 For stable fractures where the bone pieces remain aligned, non-surgical approaches may suffice.
 These conservative methods focus on immobilization and gradual rehabilitation.
+For stable fractures, non-surgical treatment options include:

 Surgical Treatment